 Authorization: Flood Control Act approved August 18, 1941, Public Law 77-228; Project Document HD 440, 76th Congress, 1st Session.

-Location: On Elk River at river mile 8.7, about 7 miles east of Elk City, Kansas, and about 7 miles northwest of Independence in Montgomery County, Kansas.
+Location: On Elk River, a tributary of the Verdigris River, at river mile 8.7, about 7 miles east of Elk City, Kansas, and about 7 miles northwest of Independence in Montgomery County, Kansas.

 Purpose: Flood control, water supply, water quality, recreation, and fish and wildlife.